Cybersecurity

 As a cybersecurity student, you'll:

-- Practice real-world skills: Use our modern virtual lab to practice your skills.
+- Practice real-world skills: Use our advanced virtual lab to test vulnerabilities, train in cyber defense and practice working in the cloud.

-- Learn from the best: Learn from experienced teachers and mentors.
+- Learn from industry professionals: Learn from teachers and mentors who have real-world experience in cybersecurity.

-- Get involved outside the classroom: Join the Cybersecurity Club to engage in practical labs, workshops, and "capture the flag" events that help you get ready for a career in protecting computers and data.
+- Get involved outside the classroom: Join the Cybersecurity Club for labs, workshops and "capture the flag" events that help you get ready for a career in protecting computers and data.

 - Connect with top experts: Participate in live discussions with FBI and U.S. Army officials about cyber defense during Cybersecurity Day.